1. A Challenging Project

 living organism."

-In other words, the attributes and "laws" that tiny quantum particles are subject to in the ultramicroscopic world, play a "dominating role" in the "laws" of the larger components belonging to life (see the discussion on "Cascade Effect" in the Section A Universe Fine-tuned for Life).
+In other words, the attributes and "laws" that tiny quantum particles are subject to in the ultramicroscopic world, play a "dominating role" in the "laws" of the larger components that we see in everyday life (see the discussion on "Cascade Effect" in the Section A Universe Fine-tuned for Life).

 "Understanding the whole"